QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 The pair production of quarks and antiquarks lead to macroscopic manifestations of quantum anomalies, corresponding to the breaking of classical symmetries by quantum effects.
-These may be observable in heavy-ion collisions in the form of a chiral magnetic effect (CME) whereby topological transitions in the very strong electromagnetic $B$ fields at early times generate a vector current in the direction of the $B$ field ~\cite{Kharzeev:2007jp,Fukushima:2008xe}.
-The prospects for the discovery of this and related phenomena are reviewed in Refs.~\cite{Kharzeev:2015znc,Skokov:2016yrj}.
+These may be observable in heavy-ion collisions in the form of a Chiral Magnetic Effect (CME) whereby topological transitions in the very strong electromagnetic $B$ fields at early times generate a vector current in the direction of the $B$ field ~\cite{Kharzeev:2007jp,Fukushima:2008xe}.
+The prospects for the discovery of this and related phenomena were reviewed in Refs.~\cite{Kharzeev:2015znc,Skokov:2016yrj}.

-The key idea here is that transitions between different topological sectors of the non-Abelian gauge theory can induce a net axial charge asymmetry $j^0_a$ of light quarks, which can fluctuate on an event-by-event basis.
-In off-central heavy-ion collisions, where strong electromagnetic $\vec{B}$-fields are present, this axial charge asymmetry can be converted into an electric current $\vec{j} \sim j^0_a \vec{B}$ that is potentially observable.
+The key idea is that transitions between different topological sectors of the non-Abelian gauge theory can induce a net axial charge asymmetry $j^0_a$ of light quarks, which can fluctuate on an event-by-event basis.
+In off-central heavy-ion collisions where strong electromagnetic $\vec{B}$-fields are present, this axial charge asymmetry can be converted into an electric current $\vec{j} \sim j^0_a \vec{B}$ that is potentially observable.
 Since the large ``magnetar strength" $B$ fields die off very quickly after the collision~\cite{Skokov:2009qp}, the CME is most pronounced at the earliest times after the collision.

-The non-equilibrium dynamics of topological transitions in a highly occupied, albeit non-expanding, Glasma were studied in Ref.~\cite{Mace:2016svc} by performing classical-statistical simulations and employing a cooling technique to isolate infrared dominated topological transitions.
+The non-equilibrium dynamics of topological transitions in a highly occupied, albeit non-expanding, Glasma was studied in Ref.~\cite{Mace:2016svc} by performing classical-statistical simulations and employing a cooling technique to isolate infrared dominated topological transitions.
 Since gluon saturation generates a large scale $Q_S\gg \Lambda_{\rm QCD}$, so-called sphaleron transitions generate real-time transitions between configurations characterized by integer valued topological charge that may be separated by an energy barrier.

-Interestingly, the boost invariant Glasma configurations discussed in \Sec{sec:Glasma-tubes} do not not correspond to integer valued configurations of topological charge~\cite{Kharzeev:2001ev}; sphaleron transitions therefore go hand in hand with the explosive growth of plasma instabilites that break boost invariance, a phenomenon dubbed as ``exploding sphalerons"~\cite{Shuryak:2002qz}.
+Interestingly, the boost invariant Glasma configurations discussed in \Sec{sec:Glasma-tubes} do not correspond to integer valued configurations of topological charge~\cite{Kharzeev:2001ev}; sphaleron transitions therefore go hand in hand with the explosive growth of plasma instabilities that break boost invariance, a phenomenon named ``exploding sphalerons"~\cite{Shuryak:2002qz}.
 As noted in \Eq{eq:sphaleron}, the sphaleron transition rate is controlled by the spatial string tension in the Glasma.